spacetelescope/jdaviz/docs/specviz/import_data.rst

 .. _specviz-import-api:

-Loading data via the API
+Importing data via the API
 ------------------------
 Alternatively, if users are working in a coding environment like a Jupyter notebook, they have access to the :class:`~jdaviz.configs.specviz.helper.Specviz` helper class API.
 Using this API, users can load data into the application through code.
 Below is an example of importing the :class:`~jdaviz.configs.specviz.helper.Specviz` helper class, creating a :class:`~specutils.Spectrum1D` object from a data file via the `specutils.Spectrum1D.read` method::